 It didn’t take long to acquire the basics and with the help of a certain

 online bidding platform I had my first kit.
-It was the Tamiya King Tiger.
-The first thing I noticed was the lack of flash and how soft the plastic was.
+It was a 1/35 Tamiya King Tiger.
 Even though

-this was a pretty ancient release the detail was far superior than anything I had attempted to build in the past.
+this was a pretty ancient release I figured I would be better suited to this scale than the majority of smaller scale kits I had attempted to build in the past.

 I soon became a member of a few modelling forums and watched and learned